ibexa/documentation-user/docs/faq.md

 **What is Page mode?**

 Page mode allows you to manage website pages and website content from the pages themselves.
-It is only available for eZ Enterprise users.
+It is only available for [[= product_name_ee =]] users.
 It can be enriched by eZ Services functionalities for users subscribed to them.

 It provides the front-end editing, that is modifying pages directly from their preview.
 Using a special Timeline toolbar, you can also preview and modify the content of a page at a future date.